12-Month Wedding Timeline

 Finalize Your Day-of Wedding Timeline

-Plan the flow of your actual wedding day ahead of time with a day-of wedding timeline and determine how things should unfold leading to the ceremony.
+Plan the flow of your wedding day ahead of time with a day-of wedding timeline and determine how things should unfold leading to the ceremony.

 Start with what time you are getting ready in the morning (i.e., in your bridal suite), plan for food and beverage, hair and makeup, photos while getting ready, first look, and more.